About Virginia Judicial System And Courts

 In the Commonwealth of Virginia, litigants will have the opportunity to appear and seek relief in several different courts that serve specific functions.
-Generally speaking, courts in the Commonwealth hear and address matters that are criminal, civil, juvenile and domestic, and traffic cases.
+Generally speaking, courts in the commonwealth hear and address matters that are related to criminal, civil, juvenile and domestic, and traffic cases.
 Under each of these general subjects are many, many subcategories that may be relevant to a particular issue you are having.

 In addition to trial courts, Virginia has several appellate courts known as the Court of Appeals and the Supreme Court of Virginia.
-Several Federal Courts also operate and have jurisdiction over matters in the Commonwealth of Virginia including the Eastern and Western District Courts and the Fourth Circuit Court of Appeals.
+Several federal courts also operate and have jurisdiction over matters in the Commonwealth of Virginia including the United States District Courts for the Eastern and Western Districts of Virginia and the United States Court of Appeals for the 4th Circuit.

-There are 32 General District Court circuits that hear traffic cases, criminal cases involving minor offenses, and civil cases involving smaller monetary claims.
-Similar to General District Courts, there are 32 JDR circuits that have authority in matters related to juveniles and to domestic relations.
+There are 32 general district court circuits that hear traffic cases, criminal cases involving minor offenses and civil cases involving smaller monetary claims.
+Similar to general district courts, there are 32 juvenile and domestic relations district court circuits that have authority in matters related to juveniles and to domestic relations.
 The term “domestic relations” refers to family relationships.

-Generally speaking, both circuit and district courts offer litigants an opportunity to appeal their cases to a higher or different court in order to review the decision of the Court or for a new trial, which may be addressed as “de novo” meaning a new trial and second chance to litigate a case.
-Ashwell & Ashwell can guide you through the appeals process and advise you on the strengths and weaknesses of your case.
+Generally speaking, both circuit and district courts offer litigants an opportunity to appeal their cases to a higher or different court in order to review the decision of the court or for a new trial, which may be addressed as “de novo” meaning a new trial and second chance to litigate a case.
+Ashwell & Ashwell, PLLC, can guide you through the appeals process and advise you on the strengths and weaknesses of your case.

-Ashwell & Ashwell can guide you through the state and federal court process and assist you through the numerous options the Court system provides litigants.
+Ashwell & Ashwell, PLLC, can guide you through the state and federal court process and assist you through the numerous options the court system provides litigants.